cjber/abm_liv/source/index.rst

    - The :bash:`bounds` variable reads a shapefile called :bash:`bounds.gpkg` contained within the :bash:`data` directory.
 This file may be changed by placing a different Geopackage polygon in this location with a matching name.
 Note that for the model to run, the :bash:`data_clean.py` script must be ran first.

    - Additionally, a :bash:`*.shp` polygon may be used, but the name and location must be edited when the :bash:`bounds` variable is assigned in both the :bash:`main.py`, :bash:`data_clean.py` and :bash:`api.py` scripts.

+   - `NOTE:` Ensure that projections are correct when reading in new shapefiles.
+The default crs used is British National Grid (EPSG: 27700).
+Police api data comes with a mercator projection (EPSG: 4326).

 * Adding Class level functions.
    - Additional functions may be added to either the :bash:`crime.py` or :bash:`police.py` scripts.
 These should be contained within the respective class and appended below existing functions.